Not At All Human

 From gods to gremlins; parakeets to pencils, when improvisers try to play characters so wholly unrelated to themselves, they can get stuck.
 It can sometimes be difficult to fully commit to an unfamiliar reality, which can cause abandoned ideas and flailing scenes.
 In this workshop, players will exercise both the physical and not-so-physical skills it takes to sustainably play non-human characters, opening up new worlds for scenes and longer narratives.

-- Prerequisitessome improv training/experience required
+- Prerequisitessome improv training/experience required Request this class

 What People Are Saying: